How to Reset Your Metabolism

 - Improving blood fat lipid profile

-A VLCD is a 800-900 calorie program which is low in carbohydrates and designed to induce mild nutritional ketosis.
+A Very Low Calorie Diet (VLCD) is a 800-900 calorie program which is low in carbohydrates and designed to induce mild nutritional ketosis.
 This is a state in which our body switches from using sugar (glucose from carbohydrates) as a primary energy source to using stored body fat.
-A metabolism reset & VLCD like our Be Rapid Program can be just what you need to either stay on track of your eating into a new month, reset your motivation to eat healthier whole-foods, or to lose a couple of kilos rapidly.
+A metabolism reset & VLCD like our Be Rapid Program and Metabolism Reset can be just what you need to either stay on track of your eating into a new month, reset your motivation to eat healthier whole-foods, or to lose a couple of kilos rapidly.

 The benefit of losing a couple of kilos rapidly may encourage you to continue on a sustained weight maintenance journey or give you the motivation you need to keep going on a weight loss journey.
 After using a VLCD diet strategy for a period of two weeks, it can be followed up with maintenance dietary strategies like a low carbohydrate diet based on the science of the CSIRO in combination with a Mediterranean style diet.